 After two hours, the dough should have bubbles on the top.
 Flour a surface with at least 1 tablespoon flour spread out, then pour the risen dough onto it.
 Sprinkle another 1/2 tablespoon of flour onto the top of the dough and flour your dough scraper/knife/large spatula.

 Using your dough scraper or large knife or spatula, fold the dough on top of itself.
 Do this by pulling the outer edges up and onto the centre.
 Rotate the dough and do it a few more times, about 6 to 12 times.
 You want the dough to feel a bit tighter and to start forming a shape.
 Feel free to lightly sprinkle more flour during this process.
 It should take you less than a minute.

 Scoop the dough and place onto a piece of parchment paper.
 Using your hands, scoop/shape it into a circle.

 When the oven is preheated, remove the dutch oven carefully with oven mitts.
 Take the lid off and place the dough (on the parchment paper) into the Dutch oven.
 Place lid back on (remember it’s hot!!) and place it all back into the oven.

 Bake for 45 minutes.
 After that time, open the oven, carefully remove the lid and continue to bake for an additional 15 to 20 minutes until the crust is at your desired level.
+If you're using a gas oven/convection oven, only do it for 5 to 10 minutes so the bottom and tips don't burn.
 I love mine golden brown.